GrunCrow/cv4ecology_IberianMammalDetectorClassifier/README.md

 - Utilization of camera-trap images from Doñana National Park.
 - Generation of bounding boxes and JSON annotations for images in COCO format.
+- Development of various datasets for training, validation and evaluation to check data poisoning effects and try to eliminate it.
-- Development of a comprehensive dataset for training, validation and evaluation.
+- Development of a comprehensive dataset for training, validation and test.
 - Creation of a state-of-the-art Neural Network for species detection and classification.
 <!--- Advanced techniques for optimizing model performance and efficiency.-->